eunjae-lee/dotfiles/post.md

 asdf install nodejs 18.18.0
 ```

-Look carefully at the output of those commands.
-If they tell you to add
-something to `~/.zshrc` or to run some command that adds something to it, then
+Carefully review the output of these commands.
+If they instruct you to add something to ﻿`~/.zshrc` or run a command that modifies it, make sure to follow those instructions.
-follow all of them.

-Let's create a config file for `asdf` so that we can specify a default Node.js
+Next, let's create a configuration file for ﻿asdf that will allow us to specify a default Node.js version.
+Execute the following commands:
-version for us.

 ```sh
 cd ~/workspace/dotfiles